Analogy-LogViewer/Real-Time-Log-Server/README.md

 </a>
 </p>

 gRPC Log Server (Windows Services) to receive and then forward messages to Analogy Log Viewer.
-Client/Server release resides in [gRPC repo](https://github.com/Analogy-LogViewer/Analogy.LogViewer.gRPC).

 The following modules exists:
 | Nuget   |      Version      |  Description |